tarekkmohamed/Full-Stack-Project/README.md

 This project is licensed under the MIT License.

-## Troubleshooting

-### Common Issues

-1. **API Connection Issues**
-   - Check if backend server is running
-   - Verify API URL in environment variables
-   - Check CORS configuration

-2. **Build Issues**
-   - Clear node_modules and reinstall
-   - Check Node.js version compatibility
-   - Verify all dependencies are installed

-3. **Authentication Issues**
-   - Check token storage in localStorage
-   - Verify JWT token validity
-   - Check API authentication endpoints

 ## Support

 For support and questions, please contact the development team or create an issue in the repository.

+## Future Enhancements

+- Multi-language support (Arabic & English)
+- Advanced product reviews with images
+- Real-time notifications
+- Mobile app development
+- Payment gateway integration
+- Advanced analytics dashboard
+- Inventory management system
+- Multi-vendor marketplace features